docarray/docarray/docs/integrations/fastapi.md

     embedding_bert: NdArray
 ```

-Afterwards, you can use your documents with FastAPI:
+Afterwards, you can use your Documents with FastAPI:
 ```python
 import numpy as np
 from fastapi import FastAPI